Byzantine soldiers and warriors, Military Saints from the Agios Athanasios Church in Kastoria, fresco created between 1383 and 1384

 Crisis and transformation.

-Towards the end of the Early Byzantine period, the empire faced significant challenges from external foes, including the Sassanids, Avars, and later, the Arabs.
+Toward the end of the Early Byzantine period, the empire faced significant challenges from external foes, including the Sassanids, Avars, and later the Arabs.
 These conflicts strained the military and led to a period of crisis and transformation.
-The wars against these formidable adversaries marked the beginning of a darker time for the Byzantine Empire, necessitating a reorganization of the army to adapt to new threats and realities.
+The wars against these formidable adversaries marked the beginning of a darker era for the Byzantine Empire, necessitating a reorganization of the army to adapt to new threats and realities.

 Reorganization of the Byzantine army in the Middle Byzantine period.